Common Sense Media Review

 Is It Any Good?

-The plight of Guillermo (Harvey Guillén) proves to be a rich source of gags as well.
-Ten years in the service of Nandor, he expects to be made a vampire any day now.
+The plight of Guillermo proves to be a rich source of gags as well.
+After ten years in service to Nandor, he expects to be made a vampire any day now.
 Meanwhile, he dutifully takes Nandor shopping, lights candles to ready the house for Nandor's nightly wakeup call ("Very scary, Master," he says approvingly as Nandor rises from his casket), and lugs out dead bodies.
 "Being a vampire's familiar is like being a friend ... who's also a slave," he admits.
 Meanwhile, Nandor and company barely notice his service, content instead to argue over how to mark victims so that the roomies will know who belongs to whom ("Use Sharpie, name of month, date, year," advises Nadja), or where they should hold their next Blood Feast.
 Even if you've never had a house chore wheel or argued over who left the most dishes, watching this quartet of flatmates work out their daily differences is bloody delightful.

 Talk to Your Kids About ...